 The Ride of a Lifetime: The Long Way Home–Chapter 8

-After the jaw-dropping island-hopping experience at Linapacan with Tapik Resort, I decided to ride the “long” way back to Taytay.
+After the jaw-dropping island-hopping photos I captured at Linapacan with Tapik Resort, I decided to ride the “long” way back to Taytay.
 Ironically, the long way is actually shorter in distance, and much more direct.
 However, the road is still very long…and very much unpaved.

 I had it in my mind that I wanted explore the full loop of (north) Palawan, with as little backtracking as possible.
 Despite people advising me against it, I continued.
 For this, I was rewarded with endless vast stretches of scenic coastline few tourists have ever seen.

 Up until now, I had done 850 (often challenging) kilometers without any incident.
 The journey was beautiful, but I could see why the locals advise against it.
 It’s just very hot, very rough, and mostly quite secluded.

 It was so far that I starting running low on gas.
 I found a hut with the ultimate symbol of “fuel” in the Philippine provinces: A row of 1 liter Coke bottles, full of green gas.
 After buying 10 litters of “Coke” for my thirsty Kawasaki, I snapped a photo of the nice sales girl and continued on my way.

 It was about 2 hours later, and I was really in the middle of nowhere.
 Suddenly I saw a Caterpillar backhoe working in the dirt ahead of me.
 I slowed down and was signaled through by the young guy assisting the operator.
 I smiled and waived as I passed by, and that seemed to catch him off guard.
 His serious “work face” suddenly broke into an ear-to-ear grin, and he waived back at me.